 Chair Role: The Chair works with Head of Lower School Thad Reichley to identify potential topics, programs, and speakers.
 The Chair then solicits speakers and works with them to understand and address the specific interests and concerns of our school community.

 Chair Role: The room parent coordinator needs to be organized and a bit of a "cheerleader" for the school.
 He/she helps new kindergarten parents get involved, answers questions, and helps them get acclimated.
 The Chair needs to be calm and know the school well.
 Other work involves looking at the classroom and PA activities for the year and informing room parents when they need to communicate with their classes and sometimes providing them with email language--for example, potluck sign-ups, teacher gift collection, etc. The time commitment is not onerous, but it is heavily weighted to the beginning of the school year.
-There is already an excellent room parent binder put together with ALL the details.
+There is already an excellent room parent handbook put together with ALL the details.

-The Mark Day School store provides required wear to current families (blue polo shirts/PE shirts) and encourages school spirit and culture by designing and selling spirit wear, which also serves as an important marketing tool in "advertising" the school wherever it is worn.
+The Mark Day School store provides required wear to current families (blue polo shirts/PE shirts) and encourages school spirit and culture by designing and selling spirit wear, which also serves as an important marketing tool in "promoting" the school wherever it is worn.

-Chair Role: The Chairs design and order all branded clothing and accessories (working with third-party vendors as necessary and our online store provider).
+Chair Roles: The Chairs design and order all branded clothing and accessories (working with third-party vendors as necessary and our online store provider).
 The school's Director of Communications will help ensure that items adhere to the school's branding guidelines.
 Additionally, store chairs organize volunteers who help at sales tables and maintain inventory.